michmzr/michmzr.github.io/_posts/2024-12-20-new-tag-without-push.md

 ---
 Hi  ✋,

-I was recently working on signing docker images and I found a performance issue.
-In order to sign the image, I had to pull the image from the registry, calculate hash and create signature file, and push new tag to artifactory.
-This process was taking a lot of time, especially when the image was large.
-I was looking for a way to optimize this process.
+I was recently working on signing Docker images and found a performance issue.
+In order to sign the image, I had to pull the image from the registry, calculate the hash and create the signature file, and push the new tag to artifactory.
+This process took a lot of time, especially if the image was large.
+I was looking for a way to optimise this process.
  <!--more-->
-I found a hack how to create remotely new tag on JFrog and AWS ECR docker repositories without pulling and pushing the image.
+I found a hack to remotely create new tags on JFrog and AWS ECR docker repositories without pulling and pushing the image.
 It's a simple trick, but it can save you a lot of time.
-I will show you example how to do it on Github Actions
+I will show you an example of how to do it on Github Actions

 ## Classic method